Oleander poisoning occurs when someone eats the flowers or chews the leaves or stems of the oleander or yellow oleander plant.

 - Stomach pain

-Note: Depression, loss of appetite, and halos are usually only seen in chronic overdose cases.
+Note: Depression, loss of appetite, and halos are most often seen in chronic overdose cases.

 Before Calling Emergency